Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

-Consider a plane tree $\tr$ of size $n$ rooted at $v_1 = \emptyset$.
+Consider a plane tree $\tr$ of size $n=\#\tr$ rooted at the vertex $v_1 = \emptyset$.
 Label the vertices in a \emph{depth-first order}: starting at the root $v_1$ and proceeding clockwise through the vertices and labeling them $v_1,\dotsm, v_n$ using the lexicographical order.